E-CAM/E-CAM-Library/contributing.rst

 -------------------

 Firstly, you'll need to fork the repository on GitLab you want to work with.
-Go to https://gitlab.e-cam2020.eu/e-cam/E-CAM-Library, and click the grey 'Fork' button under the repository name.
+Go to https://gitlab.e-cam2020.eu/e-cam/E-CAM-Library , and click the grey 'Fork' button either beside or under the repository name (or just click this `fork link <https://gitlab.e-cam2020.eu/e-cam/E-CAM-Library/forks/new>`_).

 Clone your fork of the repository
 ---------------------------------